Iowa reporter announces on newscast that she is transgender

-DES MOINES, Iowa (AP) — A Des Moines television reporter announced this week on a newscast that she will now publicly identify as a transgender woman.
+DES MOINES (AP) — A Des Moines television reporter announced this week on a newscast that she will now publicly identify as a transgender woman.

 Nora J.S.
 Reichardt of WOI-TV said that for a long time she didn't think she would be able to reveal her identity on air.